 Diet-surfing is exhausting!
-There seems to be an endless number of books, articles and pins battling for our attention (and money).
-So far, I’ve tried the no-carb, vegetarian, liquid-only and cabbage soup diets.
-My entire freshman year, I lived off of French bread and fruit punch.
-(Does that count as a diet?)
-Currently, 45% of my clients have previously lost (and regained) weight on the HCG program.
+There are endless books, articles and pins battling for our attention (and money) toting the no-carb, vegetarian, liquid-only, HCG and cabbage soup diets among others.
 The bottom line seems to be that fad diets may be able to give us temporary results, but leave us looking again and again for a better way to trim down our love handles and saddlebags.

-It was actually in a weight training magazine that I first read about clean eating.
-From there, I downloaded Tosca Reno’s Just the Rules book and was hooked.
 Clean eating isn’t a fad diet.
 It’s a permanent, healthy way of eating that, with a little practice, can (and should) become a way of life.
-Clean eating is eating for the sake of nourishing your body with food as close to it’s natural state as possible.
-There is no math, no point systems, no insane calorie restrictions.
+Clean eating means eating for the sake of nourishing your body with food as close to its natural state as possible.
+There is no math, no point system, no insane calorie restrictions.
 When you begin to replace the processed, fried and unhealthy foods from your diet with whole grains, fruits, veggies and lean protein, your body will respond in amazing ways.

 - Your muscles will respond to the added lean protein by growing which will speed up your metabolism.